aahmdiii/ANN-on-UCI-heart-disease-dataset/README.md

 # ANN-on-UCI-heart-disease-dataset

 This is a small machine learning project that is performed on a heart disease dataset...
-Some of the libraries that we used are tensorflow, keras, pandas and etc.
+Libraries that we used consist of tensorflow, keras, pandas and etc.

 Data Set Information: